tddu/data-structures-and-algorithms/CONTRIBUTING.md

 ## What if the changes are inconsistent?
 - Keep pulling from origin/main see below, this way you will be up to date with the latest changes in main branch
 - git pull origin main

+## What if you find an error in a solution
+- Submit a pull request so that we can review it and determine if there needs to be a change or not.